Early Life

 Philanthropy

-After exiting the music business, Calder became active in philanthropy, co-founding the ELMA Philanthropies.
-ELMA focuses on improving children's health and education across Africa.
-The foundation has donated hundreds of millions of dollars to causes ranging from malaria prevention to early childhood development.
-In May 2020, ELMA pledged $107 million to fight COVID-19 in Africa.
+Following his departure from the music industry, Calder has dedicated himself to philanthropy.
+He co-founded the ELMA Group of Foundations, which focuses on improving children's health and education across Africa.
+In May 2020, ELMA Philanthropies pledged $107 million to fight COVID-19 in Africa.